 Helping Those With Low Vision

 There is little in the field of assistive technology, other than magnifiers, to meet the needs of people with limited vision.
-Enhanced visual imaging combined with tactile graphics offer a rich set of possibilities.
-In addition to a tactile experience, the TouchPad Pro will allow people with visually impairments to see drawings or images come to life in bright, colorful illuminated illustrations that they can experience in a multi-sensory way.
+Enhanced visual imaging with bright, colorful illuminated illustrations combined with tactile graphics offer a rich set of possibilities.
+Multi-sensory experiences are always preferred.

 The TouchPad Pro will bring the world of art to millions of people.
 With the TouchPad Pro, one can experience a piece like Vincent van Gogh's Starry Night in a whole new way.
 Imagine being able to touch the stars, the moon, the wind, and the trees.

-One thing that some creators of modern devices seem to lack in understanding is how blind people create and FEEL something simultaneously.
+Some creators of modern devices seem to lack in understanding how blind people create and FEEL something simultaneously.
 Two hands are used most of the time, not one.
-For example, as a person who is visually impaired is embossing, they would draw with one hand and feel the lines with the other.
-Existing touch-screen surfaces do not allow for drawing with with two hands.
-Nor can one feel what one creates while having to hold down a button with one hand to draw with the other.
+For example, as a person with low vision is embossing, they would draw with one hand and feel the lines with the other.
+Existing touch-screen surfaces do not allow for drawing with two hands.
+Nor can one feel what one creates while holding down a button with one hand to draw with the other.

 Braille literature is available in a limited way.
-The visually-impaired person requires either huge Braille books or the newest, and extremely expensive, electronic devices that offer refresh-able Braille one line at a time.
-Imagine reading Harry Potter or Gone With the Wind one line at a time?
+There are either huge Braille books or the newest, and extremely expensive, electronic devices that offer refresh-able Braille one line at a time.
+Imagine reading the Harry Potter Series one line at a time?

 With the touch of a button, the TouchPad Pro can display multiple lines of Braille.
 Also, the display can even take the shape of a touch-sensitive braille keyboard, instantly transforming the Touch-Pad Pro into an advanced writing or note-taking device with multiple lines of Braille on the large display.

-Accessibility description - Pictured above on the left is the TouchPad Pro with 12 lines of braille on the display.
+Picture description for the Blind - Pictured above on the left is the TouchPad Pro with 12 lines of braille on the display.
 On the right is 7 lines of braille with a braille keyboard rising up from the device.

 Science, Technology and Math (STEM)

-It is difficult for visually-impaired people to compete in a world dominated by math, science, and technology.
-The inability to see graphs, charts, diagrams, illustrations, and limited accessible technology only increases the gap between those who are visually impaired and those who are not.
+It is difficult for the blind or people with low vision to compete in a world dominated by math, science, and technology.
+The inability to see graphs, charts, diagrams, and illustrations only increases the gap between those who have vision and those who do not.

-Accessibility description - Pictured here is the TouchPad Pro with a labeled diagram of a cell and it interior parts or organelles.
+Picture description for the blind - Pictured here is the TouchPad Pro with a labeled diagram of a cell and it interior parts or organelles.
 Parts like the Nucleus, the DNA, the Ribosomes are formed with lined drawings and labeled in Braille.